michmattera/star-wars-quiz/TESTING.md

 <details>
-<summary> Change side : Tested when click the change side button user go directly to the other side of the game, if playing light then it goes to dark side and viceversa (optional = change level ).</summary>
+<summary> Change side: Tested when clicking the change side button user goes directly to the other side of the game, if playing light then it goes to the dark side and vice versa (optional = change level ).</summary>

 ![Change side](assets/testing-files/change-side.gif)